-COURSE SELECTION PROCESS 2023 - 2024
+COURSE SELECTION PROCESS 2025 - 2026

-The course section process for the 2023 - 2024 school year will begin in January 2023.
+The course section process for the 2025 - 2026 school year will begin in January 2025.
 Students are expected to give careful consideration to the courses chosen during the course selection process.
 When a student makes the decision to withdraw from a course after the start date it may adversely affect graduation requirements and course enrollment.
 All students will meet with their school counselor to discuss their course requests.
-Students and parents/guardians should read through the Program of Studies prior to meeting with the school counselor and prepare questions.
+Students and parents/guardians should read through the Program of Studies before meeting with the school counselor and prepare questions.
 The Program of Studies is available on the West Orange High School website under Academics as well as on Naviance.